-Maintenance is very significant for assets and equipment, not just for assets but also for business as assets are the backbone of the organization.
+Maintenance is very significant for assets and equipment, not just for assets but also for business as they are the backbone of the organization.
 However, organizations do not provide maintenance on time as a result asset failure happens.

 Many organizations utilize maintenance only when the breakdown occurs!
-Maintenance is done not only to avoiding asset breakdown but also for increasing performance as well.
+Maintenance is done not only to avoid asset breakdown but also for increasing performance as well.
 There are several types of maintenance but today we will know what is periodic maintenance!
 So, without wasting any time let us begin!

 What Is Periodic Maintenance?

 Periodic maintenance is also known as time-based maintenance.
 As the name suggests periodic maintenance is given to assets after a fixed period defined by managers.
 Periodic maintenance is used mainly on vehicles it keeps them safe and passenger.

 Several parts of the vehicles such as the engine, brakes, cannot be inspected with eyes only.
 The purpose of periodic maintenance is to make assets long-lasting, stable, reliable & avoid a sudden breakdown, and ensuring everything works just fine.